na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. I wanna spend more time with you.
 May I... get closer to you?
 2. The commander is... someone I can see myself falling in love with.
 3. It's a great pleasure knowing you, Commander.

+##Pepper (Ocean Vitamin)
+>Blabla Status
+Nothing beats some nutritious vitamins on a hot summer's day!

+>Gift Received
+1.I'll repay you.
+I promise.
+2. I'm always so touched by your gifts, Commander.
+3. Oh my goodness!
+This is amazing!

+>Affection Lvl Up
+1. From now on, I wanna be the vitamin that energizes and protects you. ...ehhh can I?
+2. Next time, I... wanna go to the sea with you alone. ...if that's okay with you? *giggle*
+3. I... don't know if it's the summer weather or you, but i'm feeling a bit emotional.

 ##Poli
 >Blabla Status